-Advice for vegans
+Considerations for vegans

 It is difficult for anyone to get a daily vitamin D intake of 10mcg from food.
 When choosing a supplement, be aware that some types of vitamin D are not vegan-friendly.
 Vitamin D2 is always suitable for vegans, but vitamin D3 can be derived from an animal source (such as sheep’s wool) or lichen (a vegan-friendly source).
 The Vegan Society markets a daily vitamin and mineral supplement designed for vegans called VEG 1, providing reliable intakes of vitamins B12 and D, iodine and selenium.

 - Check the table above and your country's advice – when do you need to use a vitamin D supplement?

 - Vitamin D3 from lichen and vitamin D2 are vegan-friendly